olofk/fusesoc/readme.md

     sudo make install
     fusesoc init

 Test your installation by running `fusesoc list-cores`.
-This should return the list of cores that FuseSoC has found
+This should return the list of cores that FuseSoC has found.

 If you have any of the supported simulators installed, you can try to run a simulation on one of the cores as well.
-For example, `fusesoc sim --sim=icarus wb_sdram_ctrl` will run a regression test on the core wb_sdram_ctrl with icarus verilog
+For example, `fusesoc sim --sim=icarus wb_sdram_ctrl` will run a regression test on the core wb_sdram_ctrl with icarus verilog.
-If you also have Altera Quartus installed, you can try to build an example system.
-For example, `fusesoc build de0_nano`
+If you also have Altera Quartus installed, you can try to build an example system - for example, `fusesoc build de0_nano`.

-`fusesoc --help` will give you more information on commands and switches
+`fusesoc --help` will give you more information on commands and switches.

 Further reading
 ---------------
-A few tutorials using FuseSoC are available, but they are unfortunately all written before fusesoc was renamed from orpsocv3
+A few tutorials using FuseSoC are available, but they are unfortunately all written before FuseSoC was renamed from orpsocv3:

 http://www.elec4fun.fr/2011-03-30-10-16-30/2012-08-22-20-50-31/or1200-barebox-on-de1 (
 http://designandmake.designspark.com/blog/booting-linux-on-a-de0-nano-with-orpsoc